Does My Business Need Help With Global Compliance?

 However, they typically do not assist with training or building a compliance program.

 Your Solution For Holistic Trade Compliance & Consulting

-Freight forwarders and trade consultants both play a huge role in exporting, oftentimes working together to make sure all of the pieces are covered.
+Freight forwarders and trade consultants both play a massive role in exporting, frequently working together to ensure all pieces are covered.

-Export Solutions is an extension of your business and has built a reputation as the world’s leading trade experts by offering a comprehensive range of regulatory compliance services to our clients across multiple industries.
-Our clients love to work with us because we always deliver our expert consulting on-time, within budget, and to the highest standards.
+Export Solutions extends your business and has built a reputation as the world’s leading trade expert by offering a comprehensive range of regulatory compliance services to our clients across multiple industries.
+Our clients love to work with us because we always deliver our expert consulting on time, within budget, and to the highest standards.

 Emmalie Armstrong is a Trade Compliance Consultant with Export Solutions – a firm specializing in U.S. import/export regulations.